UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 This is very flexible -- a class does not have to provide *everything* that a given interface might require -- only the bit that is needed.

-For instance  number of functions in the Python standard library act on a "file-like object".
+For instance, a number of functions in the Python standard library act on a "file-like object".

 That means "an object that follows the file interface".
 However, it is